• Skip to primary navigation

 Jar sterilization

-If you will be processing the juice for 5 minutes (as you will for the half-litres and litres / pints and quarts), you must sterilize the jars first.
+If you will be processing the juice for 5 minutes (as you will for the half-litres and litres / US pints and US quarts), you must sterilize the jars first.

 Alternatively, simply increase the processing time to 10 minutes for these two jar sizes.
 This negates the need for jar sterilization because the rule for home canning is that anything being processed 10 minutes or over (or pressure canned) does not need its jar sterilized: the processing time will look after that.